stefanstoll/FriendTech-Monitor/README.md

 2) npm run monitorLowValue => sends webhook notifications for all new users, deposits

 Feel free to reach out to me @ imstefanstoll@gmail.com if anyone has any questions.

+Disclaimer: Please interact with the software at your own risk, I am not responsible for any financial loss or any downside caused by it.
+I cannot guarantee any results from it.
+The software is not an offering from me.
+I share no responsibility for the usage and outcome of this now open-sourced software.